Uttanpadasana has a specific meaning. In Sanskrit “Ut” means “lift”, “tan” means “stretch”, “pad” means “leg”, “Uttana” means “to raise”.

 - This posture is excellent for athletes as it gives balance and strength to the body.

-- It improves the functions of the digestive system and helps indigestion.
+- It improves the functions of the digestive system and helps with indigestion.

 - It improves the circulation of blood to the lymph nodes and joints And improves the health of the heart, lungs, liver, pancreas and intestines.